shellscape/postcss-values-parser/docs/Word.md

 Type: `Boolean`<br>

 If `true`, denotes that the word represents a Universal Resource Locator (URL).
+Note that this is only set to `true` for standalone URLs, not for URLs within function calls like `url()`.

 ### `isVariable`